 - Appreciate the differences between writing for different genres and media

 - Present a script in standard industry format

 What level is the course and do I need any particular skills?

-This is an intermediate courses suitable for those who have completed Ways into screenwriting at City Lit or an introductory course elsewhere.
+This is an intermediate screenwriting course suitable for those who have completed Ways into screenwriting at City Lit or an introductory screenwriting course elsewhere.
 An ability to write and speak fluent English is vital.

 How will I be taught, and will there be any work outside the class?

 Through discussion, presentations, viewing of film and TV extracts.
 There will be writing exercises both during and outside the class, evaluated by your tutor and fellow students.